TPZF/ngEO-DM/README.md

 **Get a certificate for codesigning** : Go to apple web site - Create a certificate with Developer ID option - Use CSR of your device

-**Sign app** `codesign --deep --force --verbose --sign "<identity>" ngeo-downloadmanager.app` : Where "identity" is the common name for certificate

 **Verify signature**

 ```